YhpycLM/PointLIBERO/README.md

 To generate the PointLIBERO dataset, follow the steps below.

-### 1. Environment Setup
+### 1. Environment Setup and Data Preparation
-First, clone the official LIBERO repository and set up the environment.
+Clone the official LIBERO repository and set up the environment.

 ```
 # Create and activate the conda environment